silviaCerby/gitbook/docs/management/workspace_configuration/user_management/partners/share-an-account-via-a-local-partner.md

 ---
-description: This article describes how to share access to your Cerby accounts with guest members via a local partner.
+description: "This article describes how to share access to your Cerby accounts with guest members via a local partner."
 intercom_id: 9039198
 ---